Tavroswyn/StealthChangerDocs/docs/hardware/modular_dock.md

 | ![PTFE](../assets/dock-ptfe_wiper.png) | ![Bambu](../assets/dock-bambu_wiper.png) | -->

 ### Frame
-The frame is what can be considered the front of the dock.
-It consists of a left piece, right piece, top piece and bottom piece.
+The Modular Dock Frame can be considered to be the front of the dock.
+It consists of left, right, top and bottom pieces.

 The left and right pieces come in 2 variants, `standard` and `short`.
 This determines the height of the dock.

-!!! warning "Short frame saves more space?"
+!!! warning "Short Frame Saves More Space?"
-    Having a shorter frame can give you more printable area under the bed, but it does have some caveats.
+    Using the `short` version of the Frame can give you more printable area under the bed, but it does have some caveats.

     * You may need to adjust the position of the z rails to ensure the carriage can reach.
     * [StealthBurner](toolheads.md#stealthburner) is not compatible with short docks.